johnmarktaylor91/torchlens/README.md

 The main function of torchlens is `get_model_activations`; the remaining functions are:

-1) `get_model_structure`, to retrieve all model metadata without saving any activations (e.g., to figure out which layers you wish to save),
+1) `get_model_structure`, to retrieve all model metadata without saving any activations (e.g., to figure out which layers you wish to save)
-2) `show_model_graph`, which visualizes the model graph without saving any activations,
+2) `show_model_graph`, which visualizes the model graph without saving any activations
 3) `validate_model_activations`, which runs a procedure to check that the activations are correct: specifically, it runs a forward pass and saves all intermediate activations, re-runs the forward pass from each intermediate layer, and checks that the resulting output matches the ground-truth output.
 It also checks that swapping in